-- Termination Pending the attribute of a task which has been aborted before its begins the termination process. - Transfer Pending the attribute of a task which has been interrupted before its begins the process of asynchronous control transfer. - Terminating the state of a task that is in the process of unwinding its execution stacks following its being aborted. - Transferring the state of a task that is in the process of unwinding its execution stacks to its next ATC continuation point, i.e., the point where the AsynchronouslyInterruptException is caught and cleared. - Safe Point A point in the code, where the task is guarenteed not to mutate the heap. - Self-Suspending Operation any operation that causes the task to potentially self suspend.
-Self-suspend operations include - an attempt to acquire a monitor lock, - a call to Object.wait(), - a class to Thread.sleep(), - a class to RealtimeThread.waitForNextRelease(), and - any IO operation - Asynchronus Transition Point is any point in the execution of a task, but not in a transition or ATC deferred section depending on the asynchronous action, when it must cease executing user code and start unwinding the task's execution stacks that is. - Transition Deferred Section A section of code during the execution of which a task may not transfer from the a Pending state to a Transferring or Terminating, i.e., contains no Asynchronous Transition Points.
+- Termination Pending The attribute of a task which has been aborted before its begins the termination process. - Transfer Pending The attribute of a task which has been interrupted before its begins the process of asynchronous control transfer. - Terminating The state of a task that is in the process of unwinding its execution stack following its being aborted. - Transferring The state of a task that is in the process of unwinding its execution stack to its next ATC continuation point, i.e., the point where the AsynchronouslyInterruptException is caught and cleared. - Safe Point A point in the code, where the task is guarenteed not to mutate the heap. - Self-Suspending Operation Any operation that causes the task to potentially self suspend.
+Self-suspend operations include - an attempt to acquire a monitor lock, - a call to Object.wait(), - a call to Thread.sleep(), - a call to RealtimeThread.waitForNextRelease(), and - any IO operation - Asynchronus Transition Point Any point in the execution of a task, but not in a transition or ATC deferred section depending on the asynchronous action, when it must cease executing user code and start unwinding the task's execution stack. - Transition Deferred Section A section of code during the execution of which a task may not transfer from a pending state to a Transferring or Terminating state, i.e., contains no Asynchronous Transition Points.
 Transition deferred section are the following: - synchronized statements, - a static initializers, and - the execution of finally clauses. - Asynchronously Interrupted Exception (AIE) An instance of the javax. realtime.AsynchronouslyInterruptedException class (a subclass of java.